 In the guide

 Fruit and vegetables on sale at greengrocers should be marked with the true name of the food.
-Any foods that have been irradiated should be marked as such.
-Most fruit and vegetables are required by European Union (EU) grading legislation to be labelled with their class and may also need labelling with country of origin and variety.
+Most fruit and vegetables have to be labelled with their class and may also need labelling with country of origin and variety.

 The true name of the food

 Food products must have a name indicated that adequately describes them.Back to top

 Food or ingredients that have been irradiated must be declared and labelled 'irradiated' or 'treated with ionising radiation'.Back to top